Do you want to learn how to start an email list? Building an email list is worth your effort.

-MailChimp integrates with the likes of Salesforce, WordPress and GA.
-Thus this platform also works seamlessly with Hootsuite, Facebook, Twitter, Pinterest and Instagram.
+MailChimp integrates with the likes of Salesforce, WordPress, and GA.
+Thus this platform also works seamlessly with Hootsuite, Facebook, Twitter, Pinterest, and Instagram.

-GetResponse is a scalable email marketing tool which offers an awesome return on investment as your price plan will depend on the size of your company and how many contacts you have at the time of sign up.
+GetResponse is a scalable email marketing tool that offers an awesome return on investment as your price plan will depend on the size of your company and how many contacts you have at the time of sign up.

 It has 500 pre-designed templates powered by user-friendly editing software plus intuitive list-building tools.
 So it’s possible to create fully integrated, interactive campaigns with limited technical knowledge when you just start your email list.